Project-EPIC/epic-osm/README.md

 1. Implement MongoMapper
 2. Run clean, fresh imports of OSM data in decided "best practice" DB format
 3. Pull appropriate pieces out of Analysis Window

+###Database Structure Questions
+1. Should we define a unique compound key on id + version ? <-- this could be a post processing piece